Manhattan Beach is one of the nicest beach communities in Southern California.

 The street that runs through town is Highland Ave., just a few blocks from the beach.
 Here you'll find a pleasing array of small shops, bars and restaurants.

-To get to this splendid little beach community, take the I-405 north or south and exit on Manhattan Beach Blvd., heading west to the coast.
+To get to here, take the I-405 north or south and exit on Manhattan Beach Blvd., heading west to the coast.
 Alternatively, you can take Rosecrans from the I-405, which takes you to the north end of town.
 From Rosecrans, turn left on Highland to go through town.
 The beach will be down the hill to the left, a couple of blocks away.

 Note: The neighborhood parking now has a 1 hour restriction, making this not a practical option for a day at the beach.
 A better bet is one of the parking lots.